The misconceptions of the British 1912 ban on monoplanes.

 On the brink of the introduction of these new technologies, the Air Ministry paid for the construction of the Short S.18 Knuckleduster flying boat (first flight November 1933).
 On evaluation it was found to be inferior in performance and handling to the biplane offerings of Saunders-Roe (the A.27 London) and Supermarine (the Stranraer).
 Although the money paid out by the Air Ministry for the Knuckleduster went a long way towards perfecting the methods used on the later Shorts Empire and Sunderland flying boats.

 The claim for the first stressed skin aircraft is clouded by national sympathies and misunderstanding.
 To simply cover a wing with metal or plywood does not make a wing "stressed skin".
 At the same time, a stressed skin design that has to use a gauge of metal that is so thick that it adds so much weight that the wing might as well have been internally stressed can hardly be regarded as a success.
 The first really successful multicellular, metal, stressed skin aircraft was the American Northrop Alpha which first flew in 1930.
 It led directly to the Douglas DC2 and DC3 and also inspired other American airliner designs.
 Meanwhile in Britain, almost by accident the Bristol aircraft company also stumbled onto multicellular stressed skin design when Alclad was substituted for the fabric covering of a new multi-spar wing being designed for the Bristol Bombay bomber-transport.
+The strength of the Alclad allowed the internal wire bracing of the wing to be dispensed with.

 The Bristol Bombay (first flight June 1935) was the first British aircraft to be designed with an entirely multicellular, stressed skin wing, although it was not the first to actually take to the air with one...